-They have been known to deteriorate almost as quickly as cut flowers, so ensure your mum is equipped to care for her chrysanthemums so that the masses of colourful blooms last as long as they should.
+They have been known to deteriorate almost as quickly as cut flowers, so ensure your Chrysanthemums get plenty of care from their new owner, so that the masses of colourful blooms last as long as they should.

 Make sure to remove any dead flowers as they wilt, and water when the top inch of soil becomes dry.
 Again, a bright but indirectly lit windowsill works well for Chrysanthemums, avoiding any really high or low temperatures.

-It’s really easy to grow and can last for years and keep producing fantastic flower displays, making it incredible value for money.
+They are really easy to grow and last for years, producing fantastic flower displays again and again—making it incredible value for money!

 After the Kalanchoe has finished its bloom, cut off the flowering head and reduce watering and it should bloom naturally again in spring.